jeffoconnorau/copydata.tips/_posts/2023-10-30-vmware-explore-barcelona-2023.md

 This is my first visit to the city of Barcelona, and I can't wait to meet many of our current and future Google Cloud customers at the event.
 I will also be at the Google Cloud Booth every day, so please come past and say hello if you are attending.

-Please click the link below to add this session to your content catalogue, and or stop by the booth to say Hello !
+Please click the link below to add this session to your content catalogue, and or stop by the booth to say hello !

 [Link to Content Catalogue](https://lnkd.in/ehn4dBbk)